 The subject property is an irregularly shaped parcel located on the West side of Commerce Way and South side of Governor's Blvd, which is currently vacant and used as agricultural.
-The existing property is 19.45 Acres of vacant land with 1.23 Acres of submerged land.
+The existing property is 19.45 Acres of vacant land.
 It is currently zoned IU-C, and the future land use is Industrial and Office.